My current thoughts on AI narrated audiobooks…

 I’ve been thinking about AI and audiobooks ever since Google’s auto-narrated audiobooks became a thing.
 I checked them out way back when and then proceeded to do nothing for a while for various reasons.

 AI in the creative space has been A LOT, and it will only continue to be more A LOT.
 There are many aspects of it I find scary, but I also don’t see it going away.
 Having said that, I think there are potentially some good aspects, too.
 In the case of Google’s auto-narrated audiobooks, I’m currently optimistic.
-While I’d appreciate more transparency on how Google’s AI voices are trained, I’m going forward with the hope they’ve been trained with permission.
+While I’d appreciate more transparency on how Google’s AI voices are trained, I’m going forward with the belief they’ve been trained with permission.
+I’ve researched and read what I could find on Google’s page, and Joanna Penn did a helpful interview in which there is a quote:

 If it’s financially impossible or too time intensive for most books to be made into audio, where does that leave readers who need audio?
 Text-to-speech is helpful, but it’s also… not fantastic.
 If you have fantasy words or odd online names like in my most recent series, it will stumble badly.
 It can be choppy, hard to understand.
 Google’s auto-narrated audiobooks are MUCH better.
 I can edit how words are pronounced, and the voices themselves are quite smooth and easy to listen to.
 An audiobook can be made in a relatively short amount of time.
 These AI voices don’t have the powerful performance a good narrator has, but that’s just as well.